Musandam Oman collage

 Dibba Castle, Musandam

-The luxurious Six Senses Zighy Bay resort and spa are on the Dibba side.
-For something more affordable, Dibba Beach Resort is close to the town and sits on one of my favourite beaches.
-Book Zighy Bay or book Dibba Beach Resort
+The luxurious Six Senses Zighy Bay resort and spa is delightful.
+For something more affordable, Dibba Sea View is close to the town.

 Of course, you can always camp too!
 Several beaches on the way up to Khasab are great for camping but don’t expect many (or any) facilities.
 So be ready to rough it!
 You can also camp around other areas beyond Khasab.